gunjam/is-national-insurance-number/README.md

+# is-national-insurance-number

-# Validate UK National Insurance number
+This module provides a function to validate UK National Insurance numbers.

-Only validates strings, and does so strictly (must be upper case, contain no spaces, dashes etc).
+It only validates strings, and does so strictly (must be upper case, contain no spaces, dashes etc).

 I recommend santising your input before validation.